anhminhbo/BITS-Pomodoro-Music/README.md

 ## How to merge master branch into your development branch for devs
 - Make sure you are using a bash terminal to run the following code
 - First arg is the name of the branch you want to merge, Second arg is your commit message for your current branch
-- For all team members
+- For all frontend members
 ```
 bash push_current_and_merge.sh mirror ""
 ```
-- Only frontend team
+- Only frontend teamleader
 ```
 bash push_current_and_merge.sh minh-dev ""
 ```